Dangerous Crossing: Plot

 That night, John phones Ruth with a cryptic warning that they are in danger and to trust no one; he then hangs up.
-Dr. Manning gets her to open up about the recent death of her father, a wealthy steel executive.
+Manning gets her to open up about the recent death of her father, a wealthy steel executive.
 When Ruth's company's managing director, doctor and servants respond to inquiry that they are unaware of a John Bowman and she is unmarried, the doctor suggests to Ruth that her wedding was wishful thinking.
 She explains that John wanted a quick, quiet ceremony.
 Her uncle might scheme to get her large inheritance that includes her father's company; thus, she kept the marriage secret.
 That evening, John phones again, asking Ruth to meet him on deck.
 They meet only briefly because they hear others approach and John runs into the fog, after telling Ruth to meet him again later.
 Ruth chases him but ends up in the ship's crowded ballroom, where she goes into hysterics.
 The captain demands she be locked in her cabin.

-Dr. Manning attends to the ship's third mate, Jack Barlowe, who has been confined to his cabin with illness since the ship's departure.
+Manning attends to the ship's third mate, Jack Barlowe, who has been confined to his cabin with illness since the ship's departure.
 Known only to his accomplice Anna Quinn, Barlowe is the missing John Bowman, who has faked illness to conceal himself in his quarters.
 To inherit her fortune as her husband, he has schemed to make Ruth seem insane and plans to ultimately fake her suicide.
 When Barlowe learns Ruth has been locked up, he tells Anna to facilitate her escape.
 Anna “accidentally” leaves the door unlocked as she checks in on Ruth.
 Ruth slips out to keep her assignation with John.
-John tries to throw Ruth overboard—to look like the unstable Ruth committed suicide—but is stopped by Dr. Manning.
+John tries to throw Ruth overboard—to look like the unstable Ruth committed suicide—but is stopped by Manning.
 In the ensuing struggle, John falls over the side.

 The captain returns Ruth's passport and marriage certificate—found in Barlowe's cabin—apologizing to Ruth for challenging both her veracity and sanity.
-Anna Quinn has confessed to the plot.
-Ruth and Dr. Manning have developed a relationship; he will be there to help her get over her ordeal.
+Anna has confessed to the plot.
+Ruth and Manning have developed a relationship; he will be there to help her get over her ordeal.